-Helidon Xhixha spent his childhood in the studio of his father from whom he inherits a strong passion for fine art but particularly for sculpture.
-In 1998 he wins a scholarship at the Kingston University of London and in February 1999, he graduates at BRERA, the Academy of Fine Arts in Milan, Italy.
+Helidon Xhixha spent his childhood in the studio of his father from whom he inherited a strong passion for fine arts, particularly sculpture.
+In 1998 he won a scholarship at the Kingston University of London and in February 1999 he graduated from the Academy of Fine Arts of Brera in Milan, Italy.

-Xhixha is a sculptor who creates three-dimensional and often large-scale works that refract and reflect the environments in which they're placed, most famously through carefully engineered works of polished steel.
-Although he has also extensively worked with glass, steel has remained his primary muse and material for over 15 years.
+Xhixha is a sculptor who creates three-dimensional and often large-scale works that refract and reflect the environments in which the are placed, most famously through carefully engineered works of polished steel.
+Although he has extensively worked with glass, steel has remained his primary Muse and material for over 15 years.

-His art has a very contemporary identity due to the diversity of his creative processes resulting from his artistic exigencies with the emphasis placed upon the aesthetic tension derived from the relationship between the physical expressiveness of the materials used and the effects of light.
+His art has a very contemporary identity due to the diversity of his creative processes resulting from his artistic exigencies; an emphasis is placed upon the aesthetic tension derived from the relationship between the physical expressiveness of the materials used and the effects of light.

-“Iceberg“, a powerful mass of steel emerging from the water is Xhixha most famous work devoted to the issue of climate change, it was the first installation ever to obtain permission to float on the Grand Canal, during the Venice Biennale in 2015.
-The work also draws the attention of international media as The New York Times, The Guardian and CNN.
-To mark the opening of the London Design Biennale in 2016, Xhixha was commissioned to design the layout of the central courtyard in Somerset House and he won the Public Medal Award for best installation with “Bliss”, a series of concentric yet dramatically split blocks designed as a visual metaphor for the migration of peoples, inspired by Plato’s Ideal City.
+“Iceberg“, a powerful mass of steel emerging from the water, is Xhixha’s most famous work that addresses the issue of climate change; it was the first installation ever to obtain permission to float on the Grand Canal, during the Venice Biennale in 2015.
+The work also draws the attention of international media as The New York Times, The Guardian and the CNN.
+To mark the opening of the London Design Biennale in 2016, Xhixha was commissioned to design the layout of the central courtyard in Somerset House and he won the Public Medal Award for the best installation with “Bliss”, a series of concentric yet dramatically split blocks designed as a visual metaphor for the migration of peoples, inspired by Plato’s Ideal City.

-Xhixha’s sculptures have also appeared in museums, art fairs, and public buildings across the globe.
-He has contributed work to the National 9/11 Memorial in New York and was recently commissioned to design works for luxury residence.
+Xhixha’s sculptures are part of important Museums and collections, Art Fairs and public buildings across the Globe.
+The artist has also contributed to the National 9/11 Memorial in New York and he was recently commissioned to design works for luxury residences.